VirginGates/planman-integration-docs.github.io/_api/Trips_listTrips.md

   __Response Fields__

+  Returns an array of trip objects with the following fields:

   | Name | Type | Description |
   | --- | --- | --- |
   | id | Long | The unique identifier of the trip. |